- Equestrian Facility

-Membership of Manitoba Horse Council's (MHC) club network is for provincial, regional, and local equine organizations (need not be based in Manitoba) which engage in the promotion and development of equestrian sport and recreation activities in Manitoba and which meet the following criteria:
+Membership of Manitoba Horse Council's (MHC) club network is for provincial, regional, and local equine organizations which engage in the promotion and development of equestrian sport and recreation activities in Manitoba and which meet the following criteria:

 1. Have a minimum of 10 members;

 2. Are not-for-profit, volunteer based and democratic;

 3. Have a written constitution;

 6. Maintain financial records which are available on request to MHC.